Partition functions of determinantal point processes on polarized K\"ahler manifolds: Preliminaries

-Since the initial works of Catlin, Ruan, Tian, and Zelditch, it is now well known that the diagonal of the Bergman kernel admits a full asymptotic expansion in $k$: \be (2\pi)^n\rho_k(\omega)(x)=a_0(\omega)(x)k^n+a_1(\omega)(x)k^{n-1}+a_2(\omega)(x)k^{n-2}+\cdots, \ee where $a_j(\omega)$ are smooth coefficients given by universal polynomials in curvature $R$ of $g$ and its derivatives with order $\leq 2j-2$ at $x$.
+Since the initial works of Catlin, Ruan, Tian, and Zelditch, it is now well known that the diagonal of the Bergman kernel admits a full asymptotic expansion (called TYZ expansion) in $k$:

+where $a_j(\omega)$ are smooth coefficients given by universal polynomials in curvature $R$ of $g$ and its derivatives with order $\leq 2j-2$ at $x$.
 For notational convenience, set $a_{-1}:=0$.
 Note that $a_j(\omega)$ can be understood as a formal expression even when $[\omega]$ is not polarized.
 For the precise meaning of the asymptotic expansion (\ref{Basymp}) and a comprehensive account of the subject, see \cite{ma2007holomorphic}.

+Here we adopt the convention in which there are no $2\pi$ factors in $a_j$s.
+In this convention, integrating $(2\pi)^n\rho_k$ over $M$, we get the following form of the asymptotic Riemann-Roch-Hirzebruch formula: